|

 of remarriage on the basis solely of a final judgment declaring

-such previous marriage void. (n)
+such previous marriage void. (n) Art.
+41.

 A marriage contracted by any person during subsistence of a previous